ebillson-grandjean/ebillson-grandjean/README.md

 - 👋 Hi, I’m @ebillson-grandjean
-- I'm a iOS Software Engineer with deep expertise in iOS Development, possess 9+ years’ experience in Software Development and Project Execution.
+- I'm an iOS Software Engineer with deep expertise in iOS Development, I possess 9+ years’ experience in Software Development and Project Execution.
-- Currently working as iOS Architect/SME in the US
+- Currently working as an iOS Software Engineer/SME in the US
-- 👀 I’m interested in Job Roles in iOS Developement in the US.
+- 👀 I’m interested in Job Roles in iOS Software Developement in the US.
-- 🌱 Proficient in Swift,ObjectiveC, UIKit, SwiftUI
+- 🌱 Proficient in Swift, Objective-C, UIKit, SwiftUI
 - 💞️ I’m looking to collaborate on any intresting concept or any brainstroming project which will solve users problems

 <!---